Aditya1056/movie-booking/README.md

 # movie-booking
-this layout is created using html,css,js for movie booking website.
+this is a layout of movie-booking website designed using html,css and js.